Using the web app widget

 • Guest identity is browser-based — clearing browser data or using incognito mode resets guest information.

-• The widget only works on your registered domain — for security, the widget will not load on domains that do not match the URL set in your project settings.
+• The widget only works on your registered domain — for security, the widget will not load on an address that does not match the Widget URL for your project.

 Related articles